Donate

-Stonewall statement on the UK Government's failure to ban conversion therapy
+Stonewall statement on the UK Government's failure to ban conversion practices

 The UK Government's failure to deliver a ban on conversion practices after five years of promises is an act of frightful negligence - in doing so, it has given the green light for the abuse against LGBTQ+ people to continue unchecked.